 - November 29, 2022: Submit a full proposal (a letter of intent is required for all full proposals)

-- November 18th: Semi-finalist teams present a summary of their proposal to a panel of experts via Zoom (all presentations will be recorded)
+- All semi-finalist teams present a summary of their proposal to a panel of experts in late December or early January.

-The Dow Distinguished Awards Competition is open to U-M Ann Arbor campus, graduate-level student teams.
+The Dow Distinguished Awards Competition is open to U-M Ann Arbor campus graduate-level student teams.
 The Awards Competition is intended to engage the broader U-M community and is open to students NOT participating in the Dow Fellows Program, including student nominees and Fellows alumni.
 Proposals must include a project plan and a budget developed in partnership with a project partner external to U-M and U-M Faculty Advisor.